Testing for Accessibility

 - There are no keyboard traps

-Test content scaling by zooming your webpage to 400% and confirm that all text is still visible and legible and content reflows without horizontal scrolling, unless required for the content (e.g., a complex data table or map).
+- All content is responsive and reflows without horizontal scrolling and loss of functionality regardless of screen size by zooming your webpage to 400%.
 When a user zooms into a webpage by 400%, this is effectively equivalent to viewing the page on a phone or mobile device.

 Screen reader testing